tsujuifu/model_aps/README.md

 <img src='imgs/aps.png' width='60%' />

 ## Notice
-Since the code is too messy (several settings for different architectures), we currently provide trained models for further experiments.
+Since the code is too messy (several settings for different architectures), we currently provide the trained models for further experiments.
 The architectures of [R2R](https://github.com/peteanderson80/Matterport3DSimulator) and [Speaker-Follower](https://github.com/ronghanghu/speaker_follower) are the same as original, so you can apply the code and load the model directly.
 We have verified that the performance is the same as our report in the paper.

 ## Usage